 - Personal entertainment devices are ok (such as iPods, mp3 players but preferably just to listen to some relaxing music on occasion, NOT to watch movies, TV programmes etc.)

-- Musical instrument – There will be times during ceremony when you can freely express yourself musically if you like (the rest of the time is ok as well as long as you are not bothering anyone)
+- Musical instrument – There will be times during your stay when you can freely express yourself musically

 - Any form of creative material is excellent such as pencils, sketch pad, paints, etc…. (you will possibly feel quite inspired !!)

 - One or two ‘spiritual’ type books are ok as well as they can definitely help you understand the process you are going through but preferably not books such as ‘trashy novels’ or ‘spy thrillers’ as they will probably just be a distraction* (you will be doing some real, deep work on yourself)